xericguzman/the-secret-formula/README.md

 * a text input to allow the user to request a specific hair cutter
 * one set of two radio inputs that allows the user to select whether they have long or short hair
 * a submit button

+Additionally, make sure to add proper labels for each input.

+When the user submits the form, display an alert with a message with the following structure: "Haircut scheduled for [DATE] with [HAIRCUTTER] for [LONG/SHORT] hair."

+## Part 4: Create account

+Finally, create one more form that represents a "create account" form.
+This form should have the following inputs:
+* a text input for the user's desired username
+* an email input for the user's email
+* a password input for the user's password
+* a confirm password input that makes the user type their password a second time to confirm it
+* a submit button

+Once again, make sure to add proper labels for your inputs.

+When the user submits the form, display an alert with the created user's username and email.
+As a habit of good security, don't display the user's password.

+## Stretch goals

+### Create Account Validation

+Add validation to your Create Account form.
+When the user submits the form, ensure that their username is at least three characters, their email contains an @ symbol, their password is at least four characters, and that their 'password' and 'confirm password' values match.
+If any of these are not true, alert an error instead of a success message.

+### User Login

+Add one more form below your Create Account form for user login.
+This form should contain a username and a password input.
+When the user submits the form, determine whether the user has previously created an account that matches the given username and password.
+If so, log a success message.
+If not, log an error.
+To do this, you'll need to modify your Create Account form functionality to store the created accounts.